Featured image of post Analyzing Performance Bottlenecks in Go Applications with expvar

 Difference from pprof

-pprof is another built-in performance profiling tool in Go, mainly used to analyze the CPU usage and memory consumption of programs.
+pprof is another built-in performance profiling tool in Go that is mainly used to analyze the CPU usage and memory consumption of programs.
 Unlike, which provides real-time monitoring of internal variables, pprof is more focused on performance analysis and optimization.
 In short, expvar helps us observe the “active” data of the program while pprof focusing on “performance” data.

 expvar exposes real-time status data of the application simply, such as the current number of active connections or the counter of requests processed.
-Its design intent is to monitor the application state over the long term, making it a very direct tool for developers who want to quickly understand the health status of the application.
+Its design intent is to monitor the application state over the long term, making it a straightforward tool for developers who want to understand the application’s health status quickly.

 Conclusion